 - Use a broiler if you don’t have a grill or grill pan.
 This recipe works great under a broiler.
 Once the broiler is preheated, place the eggplant on a sheet pan coated with cooking spray or lined with parchment paper.
 Broil for 2-3 minutes, then flip and broil for another 2-3 minutes; watch it closely, so it doesn’t burn.

 - Cut the eggplant slices into even thicknesses so that they cook evenly.
 If they are different thicknesses, some will be overcooked, and others will not be cooked all the way through.

 - Don’t add any more oil to the eggplant than the recipe suggests.
 Eggplant is very absorbent, and it can become very greasy if you add too much oil.

 I like to keep the skins on the eggplants when grilling, but you can remove it with a vegetable peeler if you prefer.
 The skin on smaller eggplants is thinner, so you really don’t have to, but if it is larger, then it can be tough to eat.

-I prefer to serve these eggplants as soon as they ready.
+I prefer to serve these eggplants as soon as they are ready.
 They have a quick cook time, so they can be made just before serving.
-I find that they can become a little soggy if made to far in advance.
-If you have leftovers or wan to make them ahead of time, place them in single layers, separated by parchment and keep in the fridge.
+I find that they can become a little soggy if made too far in advance.
+If you have leftovers or want to make them ahead of time, place them in single layers, separated by parchment, and keep them in the fridge.
 You can reheat them in the oven.

 For more recipes with eggplant: